paddytobias/research-software-management/PITCHME.md

 - Set version control up as the first thing you do |
 - Make regular commits |
 - Meaningfully describe major commits, not every commit |
-- Most repos have a three step process. |
+- Most repos have a two step process to safe-guard from errors |

 <iframe class="stretch" data-src="https://swcarpentry.github.io/git-novice/fig/git-staging-area.svg"></iframe>